Chalarangelo/30-seconds-of-code/snippets/toTitleCase.md

 Converts a string to title case.

-The algorithm featured here breaks down as follows:
-1. Break the string into words, using a [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)
+Break the string into words, using a regexp, and combine them capitalizing the first letter of each word and adding a whitespace between them.
-2. Capitalize each of them
-3. Stich them back together, using the whitespace `' '` character as a separator

 ```js
 const toTitleCase = str => str